-Greece is sandwiched between the Ionian Sea to the west, Turkey and the Aegean Sea to the east, Mediterranean Sea to the south, and the countries of Albania, North Macedonia, and Bulgaria to the north.
-It is in Bulgaria that we start, visiting a few locations that will provide some species not seen in Northern Greece.
-The maritime location and varied landscapes not only helped shape Greece’s history and culture but are, along with its location on the eastern European migration flyway, key reasons for its wide diversity of birds.
+Greece is sandwiched between the countries of Albania, North Macedonia, and Bulgaria to the north, the Ionian Sea to the west, Turkey and the Aegean Sea to the east, and the Mediterranean Sea to the south.
+Its maritime location and varied landscapes not only helped shape Greece’s history and culture but are, along with its location on the eastern European migration flyway, key reasons for its diversity of birds.
+We’ll be in the field at the height of spring migration and should encounter many birds of prey, a wide variety of shorebirds at various wetland sites, and a host of passerines including wheatears, warblers, and shrikes, among many others.
+We’ll also pay attention to any reptiles, insects, amphibians, mammals, and flora that might catch our eye.

 Note: The information presented below has been extracted from our formal General Information for this tour.
 It covers topics we feel potential registrants may wish to consider before booking space.
 The complete General Information for this tour will be sent to all tour registrants and of course supplemental information, if needed, is available from the WINGS office.